 Best Practices in Employee Retention and Return-to-Work: An In-Depth Look Inside an Exemplary American Corporation

-That is why the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) and the LEAD Center studied best practices at a large, successful U.S. corporation (hereinafter “the corporation”) to learn about and document effective retention and return-to-work policies and practices.
-The report highlights best practices and strategies gleaned from the corporation at the individual, workplace, and systems levels that benefit employers and employees while also highlighting replicable practices and offering pertinent suggestions.
+ODEP and the LEAD Center studied best practices at a large, successful U.S. corporation to learn about and document effective retention and return-to-work policies and practices.
+The report highlights best practices and strategies gleaned from the corporation at the individual, workplace and systems levels that benefit both employers and employees.
+The report also describes replicable practices and offers suggestions that can be adopted by employers to support and retain their workforce, as well as practices that enable employees to gain employment and/or safely return to work quickly after experiencing illness, injury or disability.